stackbit-projects/fierce-iron-3aaa9/src/pages/formsubmitted.md

 ---
-title: 'Your query is '
+title: 'Your query is submitted '
 subtitle: Always  available for you
 excerpt: ''
 template: page